WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - with event based architecture, it may happen that you cause an infinite loop of invocations (think s3 events)

-* you can troubleshoot the problem by **setting concurrency limit to 0**.
+* you can troubleshoot the problem by **setting reserved concurrency limit to 0**.
   This will make it so your function is not invoked at all.
+There is a **built-in option for that within the UI**.

 #### Deployments with `CodeDeploy`